 In addition to providing academic accommodations, ODS can help students register to vote.
 Forms and assistance are both available during regular hours.

-To access services, the student must present comprehensive, qualified, and current (within 3 years) documentation that specifies one or more physical, mental, or emotional impairments which substantially limit one or more major life activities (e.g., walking, breathing, learning) related to the accommodation requested.
+To access accommodations, the student must present comprehensive, qualified, and current (within 3 years) documentation that specifies one or more physical, mental, or emotional impairments which substantially limit one or more major life activities (e.g., walking, breathing, learning) related to the accommodation requested.
+View documentation guidelines.

 PLEASE NOTE: Documentation that was acceptable for K-12 may not be appropriate/sufficient for accessing accommodations in college.
 (An IEP/504 Accommodation Plan or a Student Exit Summary (SES) are not, in and of themselves, sufficient documentation to access services at the post-secondary level, though they may be helpful in determining past accommodations.)
 This is a result of the very different federal laws that regulate K-12 and post-secondary education.
 Under IDEA, K-12 schools are required to provide a "free and appropriate" education tailored specifically to each student's needs (as detailed in your IEP/504 Plan).
 Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act, which regulate post-secondary education, require that you be accommodated to ensure equal opportunity.
 Only equality of access and opportunity is ensured; we cannot ensure you a disability-appropriate education.

-Auxiliary aids includes but is not limited to Brailed and taped material, interpreters, and other aids for persons with impaired cognitive, sensory, motor, or speaking skills.
+Includes but is not limited to Brailed and audio recorded material, interpreters, and other aids for persons with impaired cognitive, sensory, motor, or speaking skills.

-Accommodations includes but is not limited to the use of auxiliary aids in classroom, program and activity settings; allowances for time and energy level considerations such as reduced course-loads, additional time for taking exams, etc.; substitutions of other acceptable assignments, courses, tests or test formats when necessary to ensure equal access for individuals with disabilities; also includes physical modifications such as ramps, elevators, lifts, curb cuts, etc.
+Includes but is not limited to the use of auxiliary aids in classroom, program and activity settings; allowances for time and energy level considerations such as reduced course-loads, additional time for taking exams, etc.; substitutions of other acceptable assignments, courses, tests or test formats when necessary to ensure equal access for individuals with disabilities; also includes physical modifications such as ramps, elevators, lifts, curb cuts, etc

 - Make an appointment to speak with the Director of Disability Services.